 - How to Identify the Emerald Ash Borer, credit: Outsmart Invasives

-- Lifecycle of the Emerald Ash Borer, national version, adapted from original Minnesota version, credit: Don’t Move Firewood
+- Life cycle of the Emerald Ash Borer, national version, adapted from original Minnesota version, credit: Don’t Move Firewood

 - Assessing your ash tree for Emerald Ash Borer, Colorado focused but appears good for use across the region, credit: Colorado State University